alinamalvin/alinamalvin.github.io/_posts/2020-03-18-class_methods_in_associations.markdown

 What I wanted to do is to simply show all reviews by a particular user.
 I did it through the following steps:

-1) Since i already had a class User, I created a helper method called current_user.
-This method was using a class User that is identified by a current session.
+<p>1) Since i already had a class User, I created a helper method called current_user.
+This method was using a class User that is identified by a current session.</p>
-2) I created a method Create for reviews that allowed to associate all reviews with the current_users (in other words the users that created them).
+<p>2) I created a method Create for reviews that allowed to associate all reviews with the current_users (in other words the users that created them). </p>
-3) Now I could call current_user.reviews on my "my reviews" method that allowed to show all reviews created by the current user.
-Simple as that!
+<p>3) Now I could call current_user.reviews on my "my reviews" method that allowed to show all reviews created by the current user.
+Simple as that! </p>

 What other things you could do thanks to class methods?

 I found the following methods useful:

-collection.clear -E.g. current_user.reviews.clear - will delete all the reviews by a current user.
+collection.clear -E.g. `current_user.reviews.clear` - will delete all the reviews by a current user.
-collection<<(object, …) - E.g. current_user.reviews<<(review) will add a new review to the reviews of the current user collection.size - E.g. current_user.reviews.size - will return a total amount of reviews by the ucrrent user.
+collection<<(object, …) - E.g. `current_user.reviews<<(review) `will add a new review to the reviews of the current user collection.size - E.g. `current_user.reviews.size `- will return a total amount of reviews by the ucrrent user.

 There are many other methods available and it definitely makes your life much easier.
 There is no need to complicate a code when you can get what you want with just a one-line method.